Statues of the National Statuary Hall Collection

 The National Statuary Hall Collection holds statues donated by each of the United States, portraying notable persons in the histories of the respective states.
-Displayed in the National Statuary Hall and other parts of the United States Capitol in Washington, D.C., the collection includes two statues from each state, except for Virginia which currently has one, making a total of 99.
+Displayed in the National Statuary Hall and other parts of the United States Capitol in Washington, D.C., the collection includes two statues from each state.

 On July 2, 1864, Congress established the National Statuary Hall: "States [may] provide and furnish statues, in marble or bronze, not exceeding two in number for each State, of deceased persons who have been citizens thereof, and illustrious for their historic renown or for distinguished civic or military services such as each State may deem to be worthy of this national commemoration."
 The first statue was installed in 1870, and, by 1971, the collection included at least one statue from every state.
 In 1933, Congress passed House Concurrent Resolution No. 47, which limited each state to only one statue in the Statuary Hall.
 Others would be distributed throughout the Capitol building.
 In 2000, Congress amended a law to allow states to replace their statues.
 17 statues have since then been removed and replaced.

-The National Statuary Hall Collection comprises 60 statues of bronze and 39 of marble.
+The National Statuary Hall Collection comprises 61 statues of bronze and 39 of marble.
 Several sculptors have created multiple statues for the collection, the most prolific being Charles Henry Niehaus who sculpted eight statues currently and formerly in the collection.
 The US states that sent the statues, not Congress nor the Architect of the Capitol, are authorized to remove them.
 Kansas was the first state to replace a statue in 2003, and the first state to replace both in 2022.